ICTU/quality-time/components/server/README.md

 ## Example reports

 The [`example-reports`](example-reports) are imported when the server is started and the database doesn't contain any sample reports yet.
+The server [`data` package](src/data/example-reports) contains the example reports.

 ## Data model

 The [`datamodel.json`](src/data/datamodel.json) describes the domain model used by the application.
 It allows for a frontend that doesn't need to know about specific metrics and sources.
-Everytime the server is started, the latest datamodel is imported into the database.
+Every time the server is started, the latest datamodel is imported into the database.
+The server [`data` package](src/data/datamodel.json) contains the `datamodel.json`.

 The datamodel consists of three parts: